vaib-dev/Courses/7-scrum-master-role/README.md

 ## Chapter 6 - Teaching

 This chapter deals with one of the many stances of Scrum Master which is Teaching.
 I'll describe the definition of a teacher, the theoretical viewpoint, some practical examples of what a Scrum Master should teach, and Teaching frameworks.

+## Chapter 8 - Scrum Master Anti-Patterns

+In this chapter, we will see some common anti-patterns of a Scrum Master.